The Admissions Process

 Morningside Montessori School is committed to this early notification policy because we believe that families who know our community well understand the value of a Morningside education.
 As such, for the purpose of our Sibling and Legacy Application Policy, we use the following definitions:

-Sibling: Any child who is a sibling of a current Morningside student, recent Morningside alum (within 5 years), or active Morningside alum (see below).
+Sibling: Any child who is a sibling of a current or former Morningside Montessori School student.